San Andrés, Santa Cruz de Tenerife: Local names

 San Andrés (English translation 'Saint Andrew') has had numerous names throughout its history.
-The Guanches called the two valleys that make up San Andrés "Abicor" and "Ibaute", being current and valleys of Cercado and of Las Huertas respectively.
+The Guanches called the two valleys that make up San Andrés "Abicor" and "Ibaute", being current valleys of Cercado and of Las Huertas respectively.
 According to some scholars "Abicor" was associated with fig trees, while others are similar to African voices to refer to the hives.
 Already after the arrival of the Spaniards, the valley became known in the early years of the Higueras Valley (by the abundance of them), Valle de Las Higueras and Los Sauces, Valle de Salazar (by the owners dated to the area) and Valle de San Andrés (being the saint's devotees Salazar) interchangeably.
 Finally prevail the current name of San Andrés.
 However, during the first half of the twentieth century was also known as "San Andres de Pots" by the major pottery production.

 History

 The area has been populated since the Guanches (former inhabitants of the island of Tenerife), in fact, according to contemporary sources to the conquest of the Canary Islands, one of the caves where the aboriginal king of Anaga resided was in the San Andrés Valley.
 At the time of the conquest, this mencey was Beneharo.
 In a cave on the outskirts of this locality was discovered the famous Mummy of San Andrés, a mummified body belonging to the guanche culture.
 It is now held in the Museum of the Nature and the Man in the city of Santa Cruz de Tenerife.

 In 1498, the Castilian Lope de Salazar received these lands after the conquest.
 From 1505-1510 Don Lope, built the chapel, on which the current church is based, and he placed two images: St. Andrew the Apostle, by special devotion, and Saint Lucy, in honor of the name of his wife.
 St. Andrew Church (Iglesia de San Andrés) was constructed on a structure from an earlier period.
 Also in San Andrés is the Castle of San Andrés, which was built to defend Tenerife of the assaults of the pirates.

 A fortress used to exist, with a tower built in 1706, but was destroyed by storms in 1740 and 1896.
 Until the construction of the defensive castle, the village had acquired the reputation of a "pirate port" because the place was used as a landing stage for the numerous robber ships that frequented the waters of the Canary Islands at this time.
+The current castle dates from 1769.
+It is a circular tower that formed part of the network of fortifications responsible for the island's defense.
+It holds special significance due to its connection with the Battle of Santa Cruz de Tenerife in 1797.
+In 1894, a flood caused by a storm destroyed part of the castle walls, leaving the rest in ruins.